BrettRamsay/BrettRamsay/ReadMe.md

 ##  Welcome!

-I'm Brett , a newly-certified data specialist with an emphasis on SQL and Python.
-You can find all the projects I've worked on so far below.
+My name is Brett, a newly-certified data specialist with a focus on SQL and Python.
+Below you'll find the projects I've been working on.

 ### Projects
-- [SQL Murder Mystery Solution](https://github.com/BrettRamsay/Data/blob/main/SQLmurder.md): A walkthrough and reflection of the SQL queries I used to solve the SQL Murder Mystery.
+- [SQL Murder Mystery Solution](https://github.com/BrettRamsay/Data/blob/main/SQLmurder.md): This is a walkthrough and reflection on the SQL queries I used to solve the SQL Murder Mystery.
-- [SQL City Analysis and Visualisation Notebook](https://github.com/BrettRamsay/Data/blob/main/SQLCityInvestigation.ipynb): Using Python to generate data about population, crime, and economic health for the fictitius SQL City .
-SQL, data analysis, data visualisation, and a small amount of data cleaning. (report coming soon)
+- [SQL City Analysis and Visualisation Notebook](https://github.com/BrettRamsay/Data/blob/main/SQLCityInvestigation.ipynb): In this project, I used Python to generate data about population, crime, and economic health for the fictitious SQL City.
+This involved SQL, data analysis, data visualisation, and a small amount of data cleaning.
+(Full report coming soon)
-- Kaggle Data Clean Project (coming soon)
+- Kaggle Data Cleaning Project (Coming soon)

 ### Skills